-The continued volatility in the Middle East and Global markets along with regional political qualms can affect land and property market(s) locally and nationally.
-Recent research coverage shows that slowdown in many sectors of the KSA real estate market is about to implode.

-Despite the subdued conditions of the investment sector and the previous low levels of liquidity in the market, it appears transaction levels have improved marginally, although are well below previous levels in 2008-2012.

-Equally, with all the steady but reduced development across all sectors of current and future supply results in uncertainty as to future pricing levels and market drivers.
+The continued volatility in Global markets along with regional political qualms can affect land and property market(s) locally and nationally.
+Although recent research coverage shows that increase in many sectors of the KSA real estate market is on a stable trajectory.
+Despite the uncertain global conditions, the KSA investment sector has remained resilient and the increased levels of liquidity in the market, it appears transaction levels have improved marginally, although are well below previous levels in 2008-2012.
+Equally, with all the steady development across all sectors of current and future supply results in uncertainty as to future pricing levels and market drivers.

 Nevertheless, we expect to see occupiers, purchasers and investors review their positions as they attempt to assess where KSA is in the property rotation.
 It is essential to draw attention to foreseen valuation uncertainties that could have a material effect on valuations, and further advises to indicate the cause of the uncertainty and the degree to which this is reflected in reported valuations.
 We have undertaken all reasonable efforts to understand the prevailing real estate market conditions and analysis.
 We bring to attention the following principal gains and risks:

-- Away from the city centre and traffic congestion; - Growing infrastructure in surrounding areas;

-- Good visibility of the subject site provides good exposure for any potential development; - The subject property's surrounding infrastructure, and future plans will allow for easy connectivity with other parts of Jeddah city and upcoming surrounding areas. - Continued investment in the economy by the government will help maintain growth and business: - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - the current low liquidity levels in real estate markets combined with low levels of transparency and the consequent difficulty of verifying reported transactions; - the evolving real estate laws, regulations and planning controls relating to property and property transactions; - the volatility of real estate investment and development markets; - the subject hotel is part of a new development which will take time to discover a stabilise point; however, an international brand will provide a good leverage with good synergy along with the connecting mall; - Both the mall and the hotel contain different risk profiles whereby the mall has some long-term incomes with various short-term incomes.
-On the other hand, the hotel has no contracted income and so being subject to performance, although relying on an international brand and operator. - the restricted investor mass together with the significant influence of state sponsored developers and operators, in relatively small markets; - Threat of further KSA market decline and recession in 2022 and further threats of a second wave of the COVID-19 health crisis. - The client is advised that whilst all reasonable measures have been taken to supply as accurate a valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's market place.
+- Away from the city centre and traffic congestion; - · Growing infrastructure in surrounding areas; - Good visibility of the subject site provides good exposure for any potential development; - The subject property's surrounding infrastructure, and future plans will allow for easy connectivity with other parts of Jeddah city and upcoming surrounding areas. - Continued investment in the economy by the government will help maintain growth and business; - Perceptions of high security risks deter some investors and the possibility of change in governmental procedures causing an effect on investment value and general business activity; - the current low liquidity levels in real estate markets combined with low levels of transparency and the consequent difficulty of verifying reported transactions; - the evolving real estate laws, regulations and planning controls relating to property and property transactions; - the volatility of real estate investment and development markets; - the subject hotel is part of a new development which will take time to discover a stabilise point; however, an international brand will provide a good leverage with good synergy along with the connecting mall; - Both the mall and the hotel contain different risk profiles whereby the mall has some long-term incomes with various short-term incomes.
+On the other hand, the hotel has no contracted income and so being subject to performance, although relying on an international brand and operator.

+- the restricted investor mass together with the significant influence of state sponsored developers and operators, in relatively small markets; - Presently, global economy is experiencing uncertain times due rising inflation, rising energy prices and the conflict in Ukraine.
+Any major threat from Global economic conditions can impact the KSA economy and therefore create market deterioration later in 2023. - The client is advised that whilst all reasonable measures have been taken to supply as accurate a valuation as possible as at the Valuation date, this figure should be considered in the context of the volatility of today's market place.